limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Afterthought

-To be honest, I think Pinky's Palace is a misnomer; it should be Pinky's Dungeon :sweat_smile:
+To be honest, I feel that Pinky's Palace is a misnomer; it should be Pinky's Dungeon :sweat_smile:

-Walking through this VM took longer than usual because I had to document down the crucial sections and had to take more screen captures.
+Walking through this dungeon took longer than usual because I had to document down the crucial sections and had to take more screen captures.
 It certainly lived up to its name of being harder than the first one, with the reverse engineering of `qsub`, and the exploit development for `panel`.

 I give it a :+1: